 This can result in all of those toxins getting into your food or surfaces in a far more concentrated manner.

-Another huge problem is that the frass can be a major allergen and also trigger asthma attacks.
+Another huge problem is that the fecal matter can be a major allergen and trigger asthma attacks.
 They contaminate the air around them as well as the surfaces they’re resting on and thus need to be dealt with promptly.

 This risk can also extend to your pets, who may pick up parasites or some ailments by accidentally ingesting or coming into contact with the frass.